vadimv/server-components/README.md

     div(of(service.apply(us.get().user.id).map(str -> text(str))))
 ```

+This is an example of conditional rendering using a boolean field of the state object:
 ```java
     when(us.get().showLabel, span("This is a label"))
 ```

 ### Events

 Use ``rsp.dsl.Html.on(eventType, handler)`` method to register a handler for a browser event.